cvdabbeele/cloudOneOnAWS/README.md

 ## UPDATES
 If this is your first time here, you can skip the "updates" section.
 If you are a repeat visitor, then please check the updates below.
 New veriable settings in `00_define_vars.sh.sample` may be required.

+### 20220504
+The current kubectl client 1.24 seems to be incompatible with API v1alpha5 which is used by eksctl when adding the authentication information to ~/.kube/config.
+As a temp fix, `kubectl 1.22` is now used.

 ### 20220428
 Re-enabled Malware Scanning in SmartCheck
 As indicated here: https://github.com/deep-security/smartcheck-helm/releases/tag/1.2.76 ,  Malwware Scanning is now disabled by default when installing SmartCheck.
 In this update of this demo script, changes are made to re-enable it when setting up this demo.